Aditya-Tanawade/Zomind-Assignment/README.md

    ```

 5. **Access the Application**:
-   - Open your browser and navigate to: `http://localhost:8080/api/testcases`
+   - Open your Postman and navigate to: `http://localhost:8080/api/testcases`

 ---